 The Internal Vice-President shall create a written report at the end of each semester detailing all SGA committee activity.
 The report shall be given to the SGA members, the Student Body, and the Campus Senate.

-The Internal Vice-President shall nominate with the full consultation and advise from the SGA Treasurer, a chairperson for the Student Organization Funding Association (SOFA) and the Student Activities Committee (SAC) to the SGA at-large for confirmation.
-The membership of SOFA and SAC shall submit nominations to the Internal Vice-President for consideration in regards to the chairmanship of each committee.
+.

 Section 4.
-The External Vice-President of the Student Government Association shall serve as a non-voting member on both the Student Government Association and the Executive Committee.
+The External Vice-President of the Student Government Association shall serve as a non-voting member on both the Student Government Association and the Executive Committee and the Chair of External Relations Committee.

+.

 The External Vice-President is responsible for developing and maintaining relationships between the SGA and legislators, administrators, students, the Alumni Association and Springfield community.